For more information, call 802 828-4157 or email Labor.LMI@vermont.gov.

 Posters Required for Employers

 Question: I am interested in obtaining the required postings for Vermont employers.

 Answer: You can obtain all requried Vermont workplace postings at VDOL Mandatory Workplace Posters - Vermont, or contact Wage & Hour at (802) 951-4083 or email@example.com.
 All required workplace postings are free.

 Residency for UI Benefits

 Question: I am a resident of New Hampshire, but was employed in Vermont.
 Do I file my claim for Unemployment Insurance in Vermont or New Hampshire?

-Answer: When work is performed in Vermont, you should establish a new unemployment claim with Vermont by calling the Initial Claims line at 1-877-214-3330 (toll free).
+Answer: When work is performed in Vermont, you should establish a new unemployment claim with Vermont, information at VDOL Step-by-Step for Unemployment Insurance.

 Question: Does the department have any survey information on shift differentials throughout the state?
 Does anyone know where I can get that information if the Department does not have it?

-Answer: We do not collect data for shift differentials but the U.S. Bureau of Labor Statistics publishes national data in the Employer Costs for Employee Compensation, a publication of the National Compensation Survey.
+Answer: Vermont Department of Labor does not collect data for shift differentials but the U.S. Bureau of Labor Statistics publishes national data in the Employer Costs for Employee Compensation, a publication of the National Compensation Survey.